What does VacciCheck test for?

 VacciCheck is an ELISA test that requires the developing comb to be moved throughout the 6 rows and into each well, alternating 2 and 5 minutes (see directions for times).
 It is not necessary to be present during incubation times.

-Very little blood is required, just 5μ of serum or 10μ of whole blood.
+Just 5μ of serum or 10μ of whole blood.

 No. Once the results have been developed they will stay developed.